Creating Custom Kubernetes Resources using Kubebuilder

 Statuses

-Here is the implemented status field for my SpaceShip resource.
+Here’s how the status field ended up looking for my SpaceShip resource.

 const Created SpaceShipPhase = "Created"